 4. Start Blogging!

 Whatever your site is about, don’t worry about making everything perfect right from the start.
+You’ll never learn how to start a blog perfectly from day one, so don’t worry about making mistakes.
 The Surfing Handbook has been through several different formats and facelifts over the years.
 I’ve thrown out posts and content and changed the focus of the site a couple of different times.
 The point is to just create content; once you gain some momentum it will get easier and easier.

 If you have any questions feel free to reach out to me, however if it has to do with a technical issue you will probably get a better and more detailed response by asking your hosting provider 🙂